skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 }
 ~~~

 So, this is what has happened.
 We invoked a mutation called `createAuthor` with some arguments.
 Then the mutation just returned the mutated document.
-In this case it returned the newly added author's` _id` and `name` fields.
+In this case it returned the newly added author's `_id` and `name` fields.

-Unlike for a query, we need to mention this is a mutation by starting the query with `mutation` keyword.
+Unlike for a query, we need to mention that this is a mutation by starting the query with the keyword `mutation`.
 See:

 ~~~
 mutation {